Oznerol92/AI-chatbot-assistant/README.md

 This will:

-* Run the backend server on `http://localhost:3000`
+- Run the backend server on `http://localhost:3000`
-* Start the Vite frontend on `http://localhost:5173`
+- Start the Vite frontend on `http://localhost:5173`

+> Copy and paste `http://localhost:5173` in your browser to see the app